HenrikWendt/Selenium-Schedule-booker/README.md

 # Basic-Selenium-Bot
-A Selenium bot built to book rooms at campus.
+A Selenium bot built to book rooms at campus, also it sends out an confirmation email with the details of the reservation.